J-DubApps/EndpointPilot/PlanningDocs/EndpointPilot-Packaging-Plan.md

 The GitHub release process will work as follows:

-1. When ready to create a new release, the developer manually triggers the GitHub Actions workflow
+1. When ready to create a new release, J-DubApps will manually trigger the GitHub Actions workflow
 2. The workflow prompts for a version number and whether it's a prerelease
 3. GitHub Actions builds the JsonEditorTool, packages all components, and creates a release
 4. The release includes: